 At A Safari Dental, we offer a full range of pediatric dental services to ensure that all of our young patients receive comprehensive dental care.
-In addition to conducting initial examinations to assess a child’s oral health, parents can also take their children to A Safari Dental for regular cleanings, during which Dr. Brandon Larkin and his team will polish and remove any plaque from the surface of teeth.
+In addition to conducting initial examinations to assess a child’s oral health, parents can also take their children to A Safari Dental for regular cleanings, during which our team of board certified pediatric dentists will polish and remove any plaque from the surface of teeth.
 We also conduct fluoride treatments during cleaning appointments to help protect a child’s enamel and prevent the development of cavities.

 Additionally, we use digital X-ray technology to help screen for dental diseases, as well as monitor the position and development of incoming teeth.
 We care deeply about our young patients’ safety, which is why we rely on digital x-ray technology that emits 90% less radiation than typical film digital x-ray machines.
 Furthermore, to help better protect against cavity development, we can also administer easy-application sealants that don’t require any numbing.